carVertical/homework-backend/README.md

 {"city": string, "temperature": float}
 ```

-`GET /weather-data` also accepts a parameter `cities` to only get the data for the specified cities.
-The parameter value
+`GET /weather-data` also accepts a query parameter `cities` to only get the data for the specified cities.
+The parameter
-is a comma-separated case-insensitive list of city names.
+value is a comma-separated case-insensitive list of city names.

 The fastest way to test the service is with docker:
 ```shell